When the outside temperature falls below the inside

-When the outside temperature falls below the inside temperature, the cold and moist air that enters a heated building becomes hot and dry.
+temperature, the cold and moist air that enters a heated building becomes hot

 This happens due to an incident by which balance is established between the moisture in the objects inside the building and in the air that these are in contact with.